7yl4r/react_component/README.md

 }
 ```

-I have separated these values into a couple different sections based on the default `tsconfig.json` created using the most recent version of Typescript as of this writing (4.4).
+These values are separated into a couple different sections based on the default `tsconfig.json` created using the most recent version of Typescript as of this writing (4.4).
 The values commented _default_ should already be set for you by default (you will want to double check and make sure however).

 The values marked _added_ are new values that we need for our project.
 We'll briefly outline why we need them: